dimagi/commcare-hq/README.rst

 Login/Logout Events
 ===================

 By default the django standard login/logout views will be audited.
-Custom login/logout views are a work in progress
+In order for unit tests to pass, the url path /accounts/login (The default login url) will be overrided via a url.
+Calling a reverse to django.contrib.auth.views.login will not trigger auditing due to the way in which monkeypatching interferes with unit tests with reverse()

 Model Saves